cirept/salesforceToolbar/README.md

 1. Click the Log Chat icon

-2. A new tab will open up with the Salesforce log page
+~2.
+A new tab will open up with the Salesforce log page~
+2. You will be lead to the 'Log Activity' screen.

 3. The 'contact' field will be filled out with launch owner's name